|Ecuador, Galapagos Islands (Ecuador)|

 Watching Wildlife: Galapagos Islands - David Andrew - Lonely Planet Galapagos – Kurt Vonnecut Galapagos: A Natural History – Michael H Jackson

-You must pay US$110 entrance fee to Galapagos Islands National Park upon arrival at Baltra or San Cristobal Airport in the Galapagos (this includes the $10 transit card fee).
+You must pay US$110 entrance fee to Galapagos Islands National Park upon arrival at Baltra Airport in the Galapagos (this includes the $10 transit card fee).
 In the interest of speed and efficiency, this is best paid in cash.
 If your trip visits Isabela Island, there is also a US$20 park fee to be paid upon arrival.

 The information provided here is given in good faith and has been compiled with all reasonable care.
 However, things change and some of the information may become out of date.
 Please keep this in mind when you read it and check with us if you want to be sure about something.
 The document was correct at time of printing, but you can check online for the most up to date version.
 If you have any queries, please contact your travel agent or our staff in Australia.
 We are here to help you!